 Above: It is essential to keep your recovering dog on the lead whenever outdoors.

 A regular routine is important during recovery.
 Recovering dogs cope better once they learn when to expect meal times, toilet breaks, and any quality time spent with the owner.
 It is also helpful to set aside quiet times during which your dog should expect no interaction from you (especially during the night, of course).
 For details on the daily routine during recovery, try the following links:

 Physiotherapy to help recovery

 If your dog is not walking normally, then a tailored exercise programme is indicated from the start.
 This will help him recover by practising basic coordinated activities (e.g. getting up, standing, sitting and stepping).
 It’s essential that any exercises are performed safely and correctly.
-Ask your vet to refer your dog to a canine physiotherapist who is experienced in neurological cases.

 Is my dog getting better?

 If your dog has been unable to walk, then do not expect a sudden overnight recovery.
 Improvement is expected to be gradual.
 We would hope to see at least a little improvement each week, though full recovery can take months.
 Signs of improvement can be quite subtle:

 - Reappearance of voluntary leg movement if this wasn’t there before.
 This tends to start with a little movement from the top of the leg.